Bryant Bulldogs Logo

 Bryant Bulldogs Logo History

-This educational institution has two logos: the first was used when it was a college, and the second, the current one, appeared after it was elevated to university status.
+This educational institution has two logos: the first was used when it was a college, and the current one appeared after it was elevated to university status.
 The main element of the logo is the English bulldog.
 The depicted dog has a real prototype named Tupper, chosen as the mascot by student vote in 1995.
 It was a gift from the university president, Ron Machtley.
 The bulldog was on duty, serving as “psychological support.”

 Bryant Bulldogs Emblem